-His research interests include geographic information science and systems (GIS), advanced cyberinfrastructure and cyberGIS, complex environmental and geospatial problems, computational and data sciences, high-performance and distributed computing, and spatial analysis and modeling.
-He has received research funding from a number of U.S. federal agencies (e.g., CDC, DOE, EPA, NASA, NSF, USDA, and USGS) and industry; and served as Principal Investigator (PI) for more than $15 million competitive research grants, and co-PI and investigator for contributing to sponsored research supported with tens of millions of U.S. dollars.
+Wang’s research interests include geographic information science and systems (GIS), advanced cyberinfrastructure and cyberGIS, complex environmental and geospatial problems, computational and data sciences, high-performance and distributed computing, and spatial analysis and modeling.
+He has received research funding from several U.S. federal agencies (e.g., CDC, DOE, EPA, NASA, NIH, NSF, USDA, and USGS) and industry; and served as Principal Investigator (PI) for more than $30 million competitive research grants, and co-PI and investigator for contributing to sponsored research supported with tens of millions of U.S. dollars.
 He currently serves as the PI and Director of a 5-year, $15 million project entitled, “Institute for Geospatial Understanding through an Integrative Discovery Environment (I-GUIDE)”, funded by the NSF’s Harnessing the Data Revolution (HDR) Institute program to push the boundaries of data-intensive research in geospatial and sustainability sciences.
 He has authored or co-authored more than 160 peer-reviewed papers including articles in more than 40 journals; and edited or co-edited several books and proceedings.